 In terms of community involvement, the Group is committed to contributing to the community and fulfilling its corporate social responsibility undertakings.
 We support long-term community investment by establishing community partnerships and encouraging our employees to participate in volunteer services.
-In 2016, the Group continued its cooperation with the Chinese Young Men's Christian Association (YMCA) of Hong Kong, participated in various charitable and care activities, including organising volunteer teams to assist the Elderly College of Chinese YMCA in holding and sponsoring a graduation ceremony, sponsoring and joining the elderly visit activities.
-The Group also collaborates with the Tung Wah Group of Hospitals to co-ordinate activities for children from low-income families in promotion of social inclusion.
+In 2017, the Group continued its cooperation with the Chinese Young Men's Christian Association (YMCA) of Hong Kong, participated in various charitable and care activities, including sponsoring and organising volunteer teams joining the elderly visit activities, outdoor photography for the elderly who are living alone and also sponsoring the elderly to enjoy social dinner.